mnieratschker/kd-angular2-projectstructure/README.md

 ## What we are going to do:

-1. Use service in component
-    * Short detour into how to use dependency injection
-    * Create data in service
-2. Create a **todo-detail** component in a second project
+1. Create a **todo-detail** component in a second project
     * Switch to [kd-angular2-components](https://github.com/mnieratschker/kd-angular2-components)
-3. Get components from external project
+2. Get components from external project
-4. Use todo-detail component
+3. Use todo-detail component

 ### Extra